CanelaSoftware/cassiaDB_docs/docs/AdvancedQuery.md

 # advanced map
 put "lName and (first_n or first_y)" into tAdvancedMap

-put "clients" into tTable
-put "cloud" into tTarget
-put "recordList" into tResultFormat

-put cdb_advancedQuery(tDataA,tAdvancedMap,tTable,tTarget,tResultFormat)
+put cdb_advancedQuery(tDataA,tAdvancedMap,tTable,tTarget,tResultFormat) into tOutputA

 # outputs: 12345678-abcd-1234-cdef-1234567890ab
 # 	       87654321-abcd-1234-cdef-1234567890ab

 # This is a line delimited list containing all record IDs with last name "Smith"